 Once Adapter Service is up and running, it is required to deploy Adapter Package into the CloudBlue Commerce following instructions below.

-Open Provider Control Panel of the CloudBlue Commerce, navigate too the Services > Applications screen and click Import Package:
+Open Provider Control Panel of the CloudBlue Commerce, navigate to the Services > Applications screen and click the Import Package button:

 and, assuming service names were not modified during deployment, specify the following URL pointing to the Adapter Service running in the Kubernetes Cluster:

 As a result of this operation, you should see the “Package successfully scheduled for import” notification.
 Please wait a few seconds.